 School-located influenza vaccination (SLIV) can address challenges faced by health care providers to vaccinate large numbers of children in a short window of time by bringing vaccine to where children are.
 A school-located program makes influenza vaccination an easier choice for parents and caregivers by addressing vaccination barriers, including taking time off of work or school, communication about the vaccine, and children’s resistance to vaccination.
 Vaccinating at school directly benefits immunized children and the resulting herd immunity provides indirect protection to the unimmunized and the broader community.
 Research shows such programs are associated with reduced influenza-like illness and reduced absenteeism during flu season.

-The items in this toolkit are intended to support school districts, local health departments and other community organizations interested in implementing a SLIV program.
-This content was developed through the implementation of an SLIV program in Oakland, California which began in 2014 and is a partnership of the Alameda County Public Health Department, the Oakland Unified School District and the California Department of Public Health.
-For questions about this toolkit, please contact firstname.lastname@example.org.
+The items in this toolkit are intended to support school districts, local health departments and other community organizations interested in implementing an SLIV program.
+This content was developed through the implementation of an SLIV program in Oakland, California called Shoo the Flu®.
+Shoo the Flu began in 2014 and is a partnership of the Alameda County Public Health Department, the Oakland Unified School District and the California Department of Public Health.
+For questions about this toolkit, please contact email@example.com.

 Using this toolkit